digital-product-jam-2023/.github/profile/README.md

 Each student will build an application that takes a dataset and presents it to a visitor.
 We will provide a list of data sources to choose from.
 The application needs to:

-- Load data from a source into an internal representation
+- Load data from an external source into an "internal" representation
 - Render the data to the user interface, using some type of HTML structure
 - Enhance the presentation of the data using CSS
 - Allow some basic data interaction by the visitor